 Please note that our optional units are available subject to a number of constraints such as student demand (options cannot run with very small numbers) and staff availability (some options may only be available in certain languages).
 If you have a strong need to follow a specific option, seek clarification from the course leader regarding its availability.

 The credit system creates a flexible framework in which you can graduate with one of the following awards, depending on the number of credits gained:

-- MA in Translation Studies (four core units plus the research management and dissertation units): 180 credits
+- MA in Translation Studies (two core units, two optional and the dissertation): 180 credits

 - Postgraduate Diploma in Translation Studies: 120 credits

 - Postgraduate Certificate in Translation Studies: 60 credits